General Education Program

 GEN 390.
 General Education Capstone.
 3 Credit Hours.

-This experiential course completes the General Education program by integrating students’ skills honed across the curriculum, students’ understanding of the SDGs, and students’ grasp of the innovation process to tackle a real-world problem in cooperation with a partner from the community or beyond.
+This experiential course completes the General Education program by integrating students’ skills honed across the curriculum, students’ understanding of the SDGs, and students’ grasp of the innovation process to tackle a real-world problem.

 Prerequisites: GEN 106; ECO 113, MATH 201, MATH 110; IDEA 101; HIS 2XX; LCS 2XX; SCI 2XX or SCI 3XX with the LAB; GEN 201; BUS 100; Students must have completed all other General Education requirements.